Skip to content

 Satellite In Data Vault modeling, a Satellite stores descriptive attributes and tracks changes over time for a Hub or Link.

-Template A Handlebars file that defines what output ADL should generate.
+description Template A Handlebars file that defines what output ADL should generate.
 When processed against a metadata object, it produces a text file (SQL script, documentation, configuration, etc.).
 See Templates & Code Generation.

 Template Mapping A link between a Data Object and a Template that tells ADL “use this template to generate output for this object.”